A close examination of the photo above reveals large amounts of mold on the underside of the roof sheathing.

 5. Hip and ridge vents were properly installed to allow moisture to escape the attic space.

 Hip roofs can be difficult to ventilate since the ridge area is small.
-The use of a power vent or Hip & Ridge vents are recommended on these style houses.
+The use of a power vent or Hip & Ridge vents is recommended on these style houses.